 Honest and supportive conversations about sex are vital to reducing stigma and increasing safety and pleasure for everybody.
 Sex Education is all about that.
 But.
 Telling your entire yoni massage class that your teenage son had his first wet dream?
 NOT SO GREAT.

 And finally… one thing we have noticed in Sex Education is a lack of disabled characters so far.
-As Emily Yates wrote in an amazing piece for us last year, sex ed at school rarely includes disability, and this omission causes distress to disabled pupils as well as increasing the burden of stigma and exclusion they will face throughout their lives.
+Sex ED at school rarely includes disability, and this omission causes distress to disabled pupils as well as increasing the burden of stigma and exclusion they will face throughout their lives.
 Maybe one for Sex Education to think about for the next season?